vimeda/pletter/CONTRIBUTING.md

 Include details about your configuration and environment:

-* **Which version of Platter are you using?**
+* **Which version of Pletter are you using?**
 * **What's the name and version of the OS you're using**?

 ### Your First Code Contribution

-Unsure where to begin contributing to Platter?
+Unsure where to begin contributing to Pletter?
 You can start by looking through these `beginner` and `help-wanted` issues:

 * [Beginner issues][beginner] - issues which should only require a few lines of code, and a test or two.
 * [Help wanted issues][help-wanted] - issues which should be a bit more involved than `beginner` issues.